 \subsection{Triadic closure and other path based measures}

 Triadic closure, also known as transitivity, refers to the tendency for nodes in real-world networks to form connections if they share (many) common neighbors.
-As such triadic closure has been widely studied as a mechanism that drives link formation in complex real-world networks \cite{rapoport1953spread,holland1971transitivity}.
-Moreover, node similarity measures that build on triadic closure in social networks have been used for similarity-based link prediction algorithms \cite{LU20111150}.
+As such triadic closure has been widely studied as a mechanism that drives link formation in complex real-world networks \citep{rapoport1953spread,holland1971transitivity}.
+Moreover, node similarity measures that build on triadic closure in social networks have been used for similarity-based link prediction algorithms \citep{LU20111150}.

-Given a pair of nodes $(u,v)$, the tendency of them to be connected due to triadic closure can be quantified by simply counting the number of common neighbours between the two vertices i.e. $T(u,v)=|N(u) \cap N(v)|$ which corresponds to $l=1$ for UTGIN, assuming that $u$ and $v$ are not connected in the graph as is customary in a link prediction scenario.
+Given a pair of nodes $(u,v)$, the tendency of them to be connected due to triadic closure can be quantified by simply counting the number of common neighbours between the two vertices i.e. $T(u,v)=|N(u) \cap N(v)|$ which corresponds to $l=1$ for UTGIN, assuming that $u$ and $v$ are not connected in the graph as is typically the case in an LP setting.
 In practice, one might further want to account for the fact that in general nodes with higher degrees also have a larger probability of having common neighbours, for instance by normalizing by the degrees, i.e.: $T_d(u,v)=|N(u) \cap N(v)|/\tilde{d}(u)\tilde{d}(v)$, which corresponds to $l=1$ for UTSAGE.
 One can go one step further and also take into account the degrees of the common neighbours themselves since high degree nodes are by definition common neighbours of more node pairs, for instance by weighing common neighbours according to their degree $T_n(u,v)=\frac{1}{\sqrt{\tilde{d}(u) \tilde{d}(v)}}\sum_{i \in N(u) \cap N(v)} \frac{1}{\tilde{d}_i}$ which in our case corresponds to UTGCN with $l=1$.